Why Work at National Fuel

 No matter why you fall behind, making progress is easier with a coach in your corner.
 If you or someone you know is struggling to pay bills, call a Catch-up Coach at 1-800-365-3234 or visit NationalFuel.com/CatchUp.
 Together, we’ll find the support programs and payment options to get back on track, including:

-Energy Affordability Program (EAP) – Provides monthly bill discounts on gas delivery charges ranging from $3 to $23.36.
+Energy Affordability Program (EAP) – Provides monthly bill discounts on gas delivery charges ranging from $2.40 to $30.36.
 Households who receive HEAP or another form of financial assistance from certain government or tribal programs may be eligible.
 Discounts are subject to change.

 Neighbor for Neighbor – Provides qualified, low-income Western New Yorkers with help paying their heating bills, preventing disconnection of service and more.
 Qualifying customers may receive up to $300 per program year.
-First-come, first-served.
+First come, first served.

 Special Protections — Safeguards exist for customers who live in households where all residents are 62 and older, 18 or younger or disabled, to help ensure that the heat stays on in the winter.